Deciding whether to buy a halogen oven or an air fryer? After trying both, we think there's no competition

 (Image credit: Future/Helen McCue)

 First up let’s talk about preheating.
 The halogen oven I tried recommended a 5-10 minute preheat.
 I stuck to five minutes, I didn’t want to put it on empty for 10 minutes, that felt like a waste.
-My usual air fryer has an automatic preheat that takes around 3 minutes, but I’ve reviewed some recently like the Tefal EasyFry 3-in-1 that don’t need preheating at all.
+My usual air fryer has an automatic preheat that takes around 3 minutes, but I’ve reviewed certain models recently like the Tefal EasyFry 3-in-1 that don’t need preheating at all.

 Bar a couple of exceptions, the food cooked in the air fryer was cooked much quicker than in the halogen oven.
 The most notable example was scampi and chips.
 In the air fryer I allowed the raw potato batons 18 minutes to cook, adding the scampi and cooking with the chips for a further 10 minutes, so the whole lot was done in 28 minutes.